Isle of Wight Guru

 Older children and teenagers may prefer to chillax at the gnarly skate park near the bowling alley, dude.

-If you need something to fill some time during on a rainy day, you could head for Aspire Ryde which is a Christian community hub which has a soft play area called Kingdom Play.
+If you need something to fill time during on a rainy day, you could head for Aspire Ryde which is a Christian community hub which has a soft play area called Kingdom Play.
 It's within a large church at PO33 2BN which puts on a number of other activities including a ukulele group and something called a prayer jam.

 Playground on Ryde seafront